Customizable Select Element (Explainer)

 or <optgroup>

 .
-We will change the HTML parser to allow almost all tags as descendants of <select>
+We changed the HTML parser to allow almost all tags as descendants of <select>

 .
 Adding <button>